 - Futurama gives us the Bermuda Tetrahedron, where spaceships mysteriously disappear.
 Turns out they are attacked by a fourth-dimensional Space Whale that feeds on spaceship captains' obsessions.

-- On Jimmy Neutron they have the "Bahama Quadrant" which Jimmy, Sheen, and Carl visit so that Jimmy can prove them that nothing supernatural is going on there.
+- On The Adventures of Jimmy Neutron: Boy Genius they have the "Bahama Quadrangle" which Jimmy, Sheen, and Carl visit so that Jimmy can prove them that nothing supernatural is going on there.
 They end up running into a super villain/scientist that appears to be the cause for odd sightings and disappearances... though the ending leaves us questioning it.

 - Sheen once refers to the Bermuda Triangle as the mythological North Dakota.